Skip to main content

 Show answer

 The strongest analytical move in Module A is the resonance that turns into a dissonance under pressure.
 The two texts seem to agree, and then the agreement falls apart.
-This is the move that distinguishes Band 6 from Band 5, because it shows that the comparison is doing real work rather than mapping a table.
+This is the move that tends to distinguish high-band responses from mid-band ones, because it shows that the comparison is doing real work rather than mapping a table.

 What is image resonance?